US regulators seek answers from Tesla over lack of recall - NewsBreak

 A month later, after NHTSA started the process of holding a public hearing and taking Tesla to court, the company agreed to the recall.
 Tesla said it would replace computer processors for the screens, even though it maintained there was no safety threat.

 Musk fought with the Securities and Exchange Commission over a 2018 tweet claiming that he had financing to take Tesla private, when that funding was not secured.
 He and the company agreed to pay $20 million each to settle allegations that he misled investors.
-Later the SEC sought to hold Musk in contempt of court for tweeting a misleading projection of how many cars Tesla would manufacture.
 Musk branded the SEC the “shortseller enrichment commission,” distorting the meaning of its acronym.
 Short sellers bet that a stock price will fall.

 The new demands from NHTSA signal a tougher regulatory stance under President Joe Biden on automated vehicle safety compared with the previous administrations.
 The agency had appeared reluctant to regulate the new technology for fear of hampering adoption of the potentially life-saving systems.